pkwlo/hsr-relic-planner/README.md

 DOM Manipulation: Enables manipulation of DOM elements with a syntax similar to jQuery.
 HTML Parsing: Parses HTML and XML documents, allowing you to traverse and extract elements.
 Lightweight: Designed for server-side operations, without the overhead of a full browser environment.

+# Database

+## MongoDB

+Used to:

+- READ stored user and relic data and populate the relic planner with each user's saved information.
+- WRITE new user data from new registrations and relic data from adding a new character and relic set to farm to the user's account.
+- UPDATE user email and password and already saved relic data that the user wants to edit.
+- DELETE user account and relic data that the user no longer wants.